bitcoin-sv/ts-sdk/docs/script.md

   + The signature scope for outputs.
 + **anyoneCanPay**
   + Flag indicating if the signature allows for other inputs to be added later.
++ **sourceSatoshis**
+  + Optional.
+The amount being unlocked.
+Otherwise the input.sourceTransaction is required.
++ **lockingScript**
+  + Optional.
+The lockinScript.
+Otherwise the input.sourceTransaction is required.

 </details>